actions/importer-labs/gitlab/readme.md

       actions-importer/cli       unknown
       ```

-    - If `gh actions-importer version` did not produce similar output, please refer to the troubleshooting [guide](#troubleshoot-the-actions-importer/cli).
+    - If `gh actions-importer version` did not produce similar output, please refer to the [troubleshooting section](#troubleshoot-the-github-actions-importer-cli).

 ## Bootstrap a GitLab server